Fort de Tournoux: Decommissioning

-Later history

-From 1947 until 1991, the fort was generally left to the vandals and graffiti artists.
-The fort was left with its Domaine Militaire signs to scare away potential explorers, and the Fort Supérieur was well protected by its walls and barbed wire.
-Thus the forts remained in a fairly good state of repair (although open to the elements) until purchase from the military by the local government.
+From 1947 until 1991, Domaine Militaire signs were left to scare away potential explorers, while the Fort Supérieur was well protected by its walls and barbed wire.
+The forts remained in a fairly good state of repair (although open to the elements) until it was purchased by the local government from the military.

 Preservation

 Since 1991, the local authority has done some renovation work on the fort, with new roofs on the main blocks at the Fort Moyen and some shoring-up work in the tunnels at the Fort Supérieur.
-The gates to the fort are now locked and protected and excellent guided tours are a regular occurrence in the summer.
+The gates to the fort are now locked and protected and guided tours are a regular occurrence in the summer.
 The Batterie des Caurres now has an up-to-date use as a relay for TV and mobile phone signals to the local area.
 The Observatoire is still used for a similar purpose; possibly by the military (this is unclear at the moment).

-Update 2012: it seems from Google Streetview images that some of the building at the foot of the Fort have been razed (unsurprisingly, since derelict but it does rather spoil the atmosphere of the lowest level!)